l7mp/stunner/README.md

   from the load-balancing pool.
 Note that this problem is [universal](https://webrtchacks.com/webrtc-media-servers-in-the-cloud) in WebRTC, but we plan to do something about it in a later STUNner release so stay tuned.
-* STUNner supports *multiple parallel GatewayClass hierarchies*, each with a specific GatewayConfig with a specific target ConfigMap (so that the operator renders the different hierarchies into different ConfigMaps) and different dataplanes (each taking the configuration from the corresponding ConfigMap).
+* STUNner supports *multiple parallel GatewayClass hierarchies*, each deployed into a separate namespace with a separate GatewayClass an a separate dataplane.
 This mode can be useful for testing new STUNner versions or canary-upgrades and A/B testing of a new media server version.
-At the moment, however, this mode is not supported: it should work but the Helm charts do not support this during installation and we do not explicitly test multi-hierarchy deployments.
+At the moment, however, this mode is not supported: it should work but we don' test it.
 * SCTP DataChannels are not supported at the moment.

 ## Milestones